TexasInstruments/ble_examples/docs/simple_central_audio_receiver.md

     ```Python
     ser = Serial("COM38", 400000, timeout=0.1)
     ```

+  * The python script requires pyserial and other dependencies to be installed please see the [FAQ](faq.md) for more info.

 3. Run `audio_frame_serial_print.py`
 4. Power up the voice streaming device.
  * The SensorTag will advertise out of the box, this is indicated by the green blinking LED.